 - 1. Disciplinary conference.

 - 2. Withholding of privileges.

 - 3. Seizure of contraband.

-- Suspension from school prohibited from being on sch Geneseo School District 2/25/16 1:13 PM Formatted: Font color: Red, Strikethrough

-- Suspension of bus riding privileges

-- exceed 2 calendar years.
-An expelled student is prohibited from being on

-- 7. Notifying juvenile authorities or other law enforcement whenever the conduct involves illegal drugs (controlled substances), look-alikes, alcohol, or weapons.
+- 4. Notifying juvenile authorities or other law enforcement whenever the conduct involves illegal drugs (controlled substances), look-alikes, alcohol, or weapons.

-- Notifying parents/guardians.
+- 5. Notifying parents/guardians.

-- Temporary removal from the classroom.
+- 6. Temporary removal from the classroom.

-- 10. In-school detention.
+- 7. In-School detention.

-- 11. After-school detention or Saturday detention, provided the student's parent/guardian has been notified.
+- 8. After-school detention or Saturday detention provided the student's parent/guardian has been notified.

-- 12. Student and parent will be responsible for replacement cost of loss or damage to school or private property including, but not limited to; computers, science equipment, uniforms, sports equipment, padlocks, textbooks, library books, etc. (Reference also Chapter 3, Extra Fees.)
+- 9. Student and parent will be responsible for replacement cost of loss or damage to school or private property including, but not limited to: computers, science equipment, uniforms, sports equipment, padlocks, textbooks, library books, etc. (reference also Chapter 3, Extra Fees).